Official name: Montenegro (Crna Gora)

-To the north it borders Serbia, to the southeast Kosovo and Albania, to the south it is separated from Italy by the Adriatic Sea and to the west it borders Croatia and Bosnia and Herzegovina.
+Location: Montenegro is located along the central Mediterranean and within Southern Europe.
+To the north, it borders Serbia, to the southeast Kosovo and Albania, and to the west - Croatia and Bosnia and Herzegovina.
+To the south, it is separated from Italy by the Adriatic Sea.

 Area: 13.812 km²

 Capital: Podgorica (186 000 inhabitants) – administrative and economic centre